 We developed a Patient and Family Engagement Strategy to make Patient and Family Centred Care a reality at KDH for every patient, every time.

 To foster the culture of Patient and Family Centred Care among all staff, physicians and volunteers at KDH, we created a campaign called ‘The Patient Experience Starts Here.’
 Click here to learn more about our campaign.

 Click here to watch our video about Patient and Family Centred Care at KDH, and what ‘The Patient Experience Starts Here’ means to each of us.

 Partner with KDH as a Patient and Family Advisor

-As part of our commitment to Patient and Family Centred Care, we are looking for people to join us as informed and independent volunteer Patient and Family Advisors.
+As part of our commitment to Patient and Family Centred Care, we established a Patient and Family Advisory Committee (PFAC) several years ago; we are currently looking for people to join us as informed and independent volunteer Patient and Family Advisors.

 Patient and Family Advisors at KDH do one or more of the following: